dopp000/custom-limbus-dnd-bot/README.md

 Coin Attack End`, `Heads Attack End`, `Tails Attack End`, `On Crit`, `On Crit
 - Heads Hit`, `On Crit - Tails Hit`.

-**`UNSUPPORTED_TIMINGS` is currently empty** — every timing the parser recognizes has real engine dispatch behind it (Counter and Evade were the last two to land).
-If I ever add a new timing name to the parser without wiring its dispatch too, it should go in `UNSUPPORTED_TIMINGS` with a clear reason string instead of silently getting accepted — that's the convention I've been using for "parsed but not built yet."
+**`UNSUPPORTED_TIMINGS` is currently empty**.
+Every timing the parser recognizes has real engine dispatch behind it (Counter and Evade were the last two to land).
+If I ever add a new timing name to the parser without wiring its dispatch too, it should go in `UNSUPPORTED_TIMINGS` with a clear reason string instead of silently getting accepted, that's the convention I've been using for "parsed but not built yet."

 **Self-buff resources** (`SELF_BUFF_STATUSES`): `Poise`, `Charge`,